DavidPardy/ttt_v2/README.md

 - Open up your Mac OS X Terminal.
 This can be found by hitting command + space at the same time.
 Type in 'terminal' and it will appear in the list.
 Click to open.

--You may want to make a folder for this repository.
+- You may want to make a folder for this repository.
 To do so, type:

 		mkdir myfoldername